 Michigan-based West Shore Bank Corp. owns and operates banks with locations throughout the State of Michigan, and offers personal and business banking, mortgage, and wealth management products for individuals and businesses.
 West Shore Bank Corp. is headquartered in Ludington, Michigan.

 Have you been charged an insufficient fund fee or incurred an overdraft fee from another bank?
-If so, you may be entitled to compensation by filing a lawsuit.
+If so, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new overdraft fee lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.